LEAD Scholarship Grant

 Program provides funding for

-- A $3,500 Technical Assistance grant to support conference registration fees and per diem travel and accommodations to attend the Kennedy Center for the Performing Arts’ 2024 Leadership Exchange in Arts and Disabilities Conference (LEAD) in Seattle, Washington.
+- A $3,500 Technical Assistance grant to support conference registration fees and per diem travel and accommodations to attend the Kennedy Center for the Performing Arts’ 2025 Leadership Exchange in Arts and Disabilities Conference (LEAD®) in Cleveland, Ohio.

 - Participation in a statewide arts accessibility learning cohort hosted by the North Carolina Arts Council in collaboration with Arts Access.